An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Further Details on Cryptography and Security

-\paragraph{Proof of Gaussian distribution.} In our algorithm, every user $u$ needs to generate a Gaussian distributed number $\eta_u$, which he does not publish, but for which we need to verify that it is generated correctly, as otherwise a malicious user could bias the result of the algorithm.
+In our algorithm, every user $u$ needs to generate a Gaussian distributed number $\eta_u$, which he does not publish, but for which we need to verify that it is generated correctly, as otherwise a malicious user could bias the result of the algorithm.

+Proving the generation of a Gaussian distributed random number is more involved than ZKPs such as linear relationships and range proofs we need to verify in the other parts of the computation.

+Recall that $\psi$ is the desired fixed precision and $B$ is a precision parameter such that $B^2/\psi$ is an integer.
+We want to draw $\eta_u$ from the Gaussian distribution approximated with $1/B$ equiprobable bins and we want to prove the correct drawing up to a precision $B$.

-Proving the generation of a Gaussian distributed random number is more involved.
-We will start from an integer $y'$, which is only known to a party $P$, for which $P$ has published a commitment $Com_{\comschpp}(y')$ and for which the other agents know it has been generated uniformly randomly from an interval $ [0,M-1]$ (for large $M$), as can be done with \zkpuniform.
-Then, $P$ will compute $x'$ such that $((2y'+1)/M)-1=\hbox{erf}(x'/\sqrt{2})$.
-We know that $x'$ is normally distributed.
-The main task is then to provide a ZKP that $y=\hbox{erf}(x)$ for $y=((2y'+1)/M)-1$ and $x=x'/\sqrt{2}$.
+We will start from the private seed $\pseed_u$, generated in the Phase \ref{enum:verif.phase.setup} Setup (Section \ref{app:crypto.setup}), which is only known to user $u$, for which $u$ has published a commitment $Com_{\comschpp}(\pseed_u)$ and for which the other users know it has been generated uniformly randomly from an interval $[0,M-1]$ for $M \approx 1/B$.
+There are many ways now to exploit a uniformly distributed number to generate a Gaussian distributed one, but studying and comparing their efficiency and numerical quality is out of the scope of the current paper.
+Here, we only describe one strategy.